-RESEARCH PROJECT IN GEOSCIENCES
+GGEO3401 RESEARCH PROJECT IN GEOSCIENCES

-GEOL2204 - Field Methods for Geology AND

-GGEO2332 - Introduction to Geographical Information Systems
+GEOL2204 - Field Methods for Geology AND GGEO2332 - Introduction to Geographical Information Systems AND any three of:

-GEOG2231 - Earth Surface Processes,
+GEOG2231 - Earth Surface Processes, GEOG2232 - Environmental Change.

-GEOG2232 - Climate Change,

 Students must be registered for the Geosciences major.

 An approved research project in the field of Geosciences is undertaken in the summer preceding the final year of the programme.
 The course involves the formulation of a research project, the execution of the project and presentation of results.
 The final outcome involves a multi-media presentation of the research results, and the submission of a dissertation in Semester 2.